pankajyadav05/bild-devops/README.md

 # Deploy Serverless Authentication API using AWS CDK and SST

 Create and deploy a simple AWS infrastructure using AWS CDK and SST.
-The task involves creating a DynamoDB table, deploying two Lambda functions (signup and login), and setting up an API Gateway.
+The task involves:

+1. Define the DynamoDB table

+2. Create Lambda functions

+3. Set up API Gateway:

+   - Define the API Gateway
+   - Create routes for the Lambda functions

+4. Deploy the first stack:

+   - Configure & Deploy the first stack in the SST & CDK configuration file

+5. Create the second stack:

+   - Create a new stack file
+   - Retrieve the API URL from the first stack's output
+   - Store the API URL in an environment variable named `API_URL`

+6. Deploy the second stack:
+   - Configure & Deploy the second stack in the SST & CDK configuration file

 ## Features